dotnet/AspNetCore.Docs/aspnet/signalr/overview/performance/using-signalr-performance-counters-in-an-azure-web-role.md

 23. *[Crank.exe](signalr-connection-density-testing-with-crank.md)* is a connection density testing tool provided with the SignalR codebase.
 Since Crank requires a **PersistentConnection**, you add one to your site to test.
 Add a new folder to the **WebRole1** project called *PersistentConnections*.
 Right-click this folder and select **Add...**, **Class**.
 Name the new class file *MyPersistentConnection.cs* and click **Add**.

-24. Visual Studio will open the *MyPersistentConnection.cs* file in the main window.
+24. Visual Studio will open the *MyPersistentConnections.cs* file in the main window.
 Replace the contents with the following code, then save and close the file:

     [!code-csharp[Main](using-signalr-performance-counters-in-an-azure-web-role/samples/sample8.cs)]